data-apis/scipy-2023-presentation/paper.rst

 The standard has been developed with following core principles:

+* Don't assume any dependency other than Python itself.
+Different array libraries have independent codebase, and link against varying backend libraries depending on what hardware they support.
+There is no common array layer and array libraries do not need to know about each other.
+Data can be interchanged between libraries using a protocol which does not require a dependency.

+* Libraries may implement behaviors beyond what is specified.
+Except in a few special instances where avoiding bad behavior is desired, the spec does not disallow libraries to implement additional functions, methods, keyword arguments, and allow additional input types.
+The onus is on array library consumers to ensure they write portable code (the strict minimal `numpy.array_api` module is designed to help here).

 * APIs should support accelerators.
 This means not either not specifying or making optional behaviors that are difficult to implement performantly.